-The two-day decline on Thursday and Friday, two weeks ago, was the 5th largest two-day decline since 1950.
-Despite even more losses after previous large 2 day declines, the good news is stocks were up nicely over the following year, three year and five year periods.
+The two-day decline on Thursday and Friday a week ago, was the 5th largest two-day decline since 1950.
+Despite even more losses after previous large two-day declines, the good news is stocks were up nicely over the following year, three year and five-year periods.